 There are two different ways to get to Vieques: you can take the ferry, or you can fly.

 The ferry leaves from Ceiba, which is a little over an hour from San Juan by road.
 The ferry is cheap (only $2 per person) and only takes about half an hour.
 But the ferry can get crowded (especially on holiday weekends), and locals are always given preference over tourists.
-And since you can't buy tickets in advance, there is sometimes a risk of not making it onto your desired boat.
+They do offer a small number of tickets for pre-booking online (here), but there is sometimes a risk of not making it onto your desired boat.

 The other way to get to Vieques is by flying.
 There are flights from 3 different airports to Vieques; you can fly from San Juan International Airport (SJU), Isla Grande Airport (SIG), or Ceiba Airport (RVR).
 Several small airlines fly these routes a couple times per day, including Vieques Air Link and Cape Air.